vectorgrp/XCPlite/README.md

   Consistent calibration changes and measurement.
   Calibration page switching and EPK version check.
   Note: A2lTypedefCurveComponentWithSharedAxis uses THIS. references to shared axis in typedef structures.
 This requires CANape24 or higher.

-cpp_demo:
-  Demonstrates measurement of member variables and stack variables in class instance member functions.
-  Shows how to create a class with calibration parameters as member variables.

 struct_demo:
   Shows how to define types for nested structs, array struct components and arrays of structs